The best places to visit in Victoria

 The region around Mildura feels like the Outback, so this little patch of green along the river feels like quite an oasis.
 Especially when you realise that it’s full of great food and wine, much of it along Feast Street, a renowned dining strip.

-To make the most of the Murray, take a trip on a 19th century paddle steamer, hire a kayak to paddle yourself, or just sit on the bank and watch life float by.
+To make the most of the Murray, take a trip on a 19th-century paddle steamer, hire a kayak to paddle yourself, or just sit on the bank and watch life float by.
 The Murray has been an important part of Indigenous culture for millennia and there’s lots to learn.

 Mildura is also an excellent base for trips to nearby natural wonders, including Mungo National Park (in NSW), Hattah-Kulkyne National Park, and Murray-Sunset National Park which, as the name suggests, has some incredible colours at the end of the day.